-While each and every organization has unique security challenges, the top five security concerns among Canadian organizations, according to the 2009 TELUS and Rotman survey on security breaches, are related to:
+While each and every organization has unique security challenges, the top five security concerns among American organizations, according to the 2009 TELUS and Rotman survey on security breaches, are related to:

 A lack of a strategic security planning, combined with weak or inconsistent implementation of an organization’s security policies and procedures, creates an organizational environment that is more susceptible to security breaches.
 The culture shift towards total security, therefore, should start at the very top with the adoption of high-security strategic thinking amongst the senior management team, who can then push it down the organization in the form of effective security policies, processes and values.

 It may come as a surprise to many that insider access to sensitive data, including customer and employee records, is a key organizational security concern, potentially leading to identity theft and fraud.
 According to the TELUS-Rotman survey, 17 per cent of Canadian organizations reported so-called “insider breaches” in 2008, and that figure doubled to 36 per cent in 2009.
 Similarly, unauthorized access to information by employees has increased in 2009 by an alarming 112 per cent, and is the fastest-rising breach category.